 Educational Technology Campus Groundbreaking Ceremony

-The Educational Technology Campus will house Vegas PBS studios and offices, the CCSD Virtual High School, and emergency response data casting operations to backup Nevada’s Homeland Security capacities.
+The Educational Technology Campus houses Vegas PBS studios and offices, Global Online Advance Learning, the Nevada Learning Academy and emergency response data casting operations to backup Nevada’s Homeland Security capacities.

 The Clark County School District Board of School Trustees serve as the federal licensees of Channel 10 and provide financial support for activities directly serving K-12 classrooms.
-The Clark County School District’s building program is providing land and construction of the Virtual high school portion of the complex.
+The Clark County School District’s building program provided land and construction of the Nevada Learning Academy portion of the complex.